tech4bot/zmk-config-charybdis/manual_build/BUILD_README.md

 ### Build failures

-Check that your `build.yaml` is properly formatted and all shield definitions exist in the `config/boards/shields/` directory.
+Check that your `build.yaml` is properly formatted and that your shields exist under `boards/shields/` (module-based layout).